Dr. Ranadip Pal Receives Prestigious NSF CAREER Award for Genetic Regulatory Network Modeling and Control

 Dr. Ranadip Pal, an assistant professor of electrical and computer engineering at Texas Tech, has been selected to receive a 2010 NSF CAREER Award from the National Science Foundation.
 Pal's award recognizes his career development plan entitled, "Robustness in Genetic Regulatory Network Modeling and Control."
 His research focuses on genomic signal processing and control of genetic regulatory networks.

-“These drugs target only the cancerous cells and they do not damage the healthy cells,” states Pal, “In chemotherapy, there are numerous side effects including hair loss and general nausea that are related to destruction of healthy cells.
-We want to understand each patient’s genetic makeup so that we can administer the drugs that will work the best for them and their form of cancer.”
+“These drugs target only the cancerous cells and they do not damage the healthy cells,” Pal said.
+“In chemotherapy, there are numerous side effects, including hair loss and general nausea, that are related to destruction of healthy cells.
+We want to understand each patient's genetic makeup so that we can administer the drugs that will work the best for them and their form of cancer.”

-“Once we develop robust therapeutic models and strategies, we can develop a subject-specific policy for what drugs should be used, how much should be used, and how frequently the treatment should take place,” says Pal.
+“Once we develop robust therapeutic models and strategies, we can develop a subject-specific policy for what drugs should be used, how much should be used, and how frequently the treatment should take place,” Pal said.

 Pal's research is being carried out on existing human cancer cell lines and targeted therapy in mice models, in collaboration with the Translational Genomics Research Institute and University of Texas Health Sciences Center at San Antonio.

 The potential impact of this research on cancer treatments may be far reaching.
 According to Pal, “Even if we can apply a basic drug treatment strategy based on the average genetic regulatory model for a specific type of cancer, the success rate of cancer treatments can improve.”